 - up to 50,000 tonnes of bituminous mixtures for making roadstone

 - up to 5,000 tonnes of other waste under this exemption

 over a 3-year period from the date of registering the exemption.

-You can’t store waste for more than 12 months.
+You cannot store waste for more than 12 months.

 You can only treat waste at the place where it is to be used or where the waste was produced.

-When you have treated the waste there are two options available:
+When you have treated the waste there are 2 options available:

 - if the treated waste meets the requirements of a Waste Quality Protocol, it will no longer be considered waste